ibm-cloud-docs/account/index.md

 Check out the following list of key features that are available in a Lite account:

-* The account is free - no credit card required.
 * The account never expires.
 * You receive email notifications about your account status and quota limits.
 * You can create one instance of any service in the [{{site.data.keyword.cloud_notm}} catalog](/catalog?search=label%3Alite){: external} that has a Lite plan.